 - 1. Official transcripts from each post-secondary institution attended. - 2.
 Official GMAT scores sent directly from the Graduate Management Admissions Council (GMAC) to the College of Graduate Studies.
 GMAT scores must be no more than five years old.
 For students applying to the J.D./M.B.A. dual degree program, the LSAT must have been taken within the last three years. - 3.
 Three letters of reference from individuals who know the applicant in a professional capacity. - 4.
-The statement of purpose as required on the application for admission. - 5.
-In the case of students whose native language is not English, a score of at least 550 (paper based), 213 (computer based), or 80 (internet based) on the Test of English as a Foreign Language (TOEFL) or a score of 6.5 on the International English Language Testing System (IELTS) test is mandatory.
-The College of Graduate Studies determines whether applicants must take the TOEFL or IELTS examination.
+The statement of purpose as required on the application for admission. - In the case of students whose native language is not English, a score of at least 550 (paper based), 213 (computer based), or 80 (internet based) on the Test of English as a Foreign Language (TOEFL) is mandatory.
 Applications for admission are considered on a rolling basis.
 However, students are encouraged to submit their applications by the following dates: